 What has it got to do with the lender whether I gamble or not?

-Whether you have an odd bet on the world cup or regularly use internet betting sites, there is nothing illegal about licensed gambling.
-And the adverts do urge customers to gamble responsibly, and the same principles are the same when applying for a mortgage.
+Whether you have an odd bet on the World Cup or regularly use internet betting sites, there is nothing illegal about licensed gambling.
+The adverts do urge customers to gamble responsibly, and the same principles are the same when applying for a mortgage.

 Whilst it is not a lender’s job to tell you how to live your life, how to spend your money or indeed to moralise on the ethical rights and wrongs of gambling, they do have a duty (underscored by mortgage regulation) to lend responsibly.